Thursday, 25 December 2025

 Enhanced in their live shows by the nightmarish visualisations of Gerald Scarfe, Welcome To The Machine is a doom-laden dirge, sonically brilliant but not remotely uplifting lyrically or melodically.

-Which was the point, I suppose, but I think this is my issue with the album.
+Which was the point, I suppose, and I think this is my issue with the album.
 I have always found it hard to empathise with Waters’ protestations that he was now a slave to the music business – a business that had supported him and the band for several years in the late 60s and early 70s when Pink Floyd were noodling about looking for a fresh direction, after their initial success with Syd.

-So, for me, a good album but not their masterpiece by any stretch of the imagination.
 I'll be checking out the new mixes of Shine On You Crazy Diamond, though.
 That's definitely worth a listen.

 Here's the full audio of the Pink Floyd show at Wembley Empire Pool in November 1974